Stacey Abrams group donates $1.34M to wipe out medical debts

 Associated Press

-ATLANTA (AP) — The political organization led by Democratic titan Stacey Abrams is branching out into paying off medical debts.
+ATLANTA (AP) — The political organization led by prominent Democrat Stacey Abrams is branching out into paying off medical debts.

 The Fair Fight Political Action Committee on Wednesday told The Associated Press it has donated $1.34 million from its political action committee to the nonprofit organization RIP Medical Debt to wipe out debt with a face value of $212 million that is owed by 108,000 people in Georgia, Arizona, Louisiana, Mississippi and Alabama.